CameronBrooks11/pandoc-md2html-example/source/index.md

 ## Heading 2

-Sections can be divided by a line
+Sections can be divided by a line as so:

 ---